Xavier0301/db-54/part3/queriesOptimisationXav.md

 # Query 3

 The unoptimised version of this query leads the database to only make full scans and hash joins.
-* The cumulative cost for the hash joins is 7e12
-* The cumulative cost for the full scans is 52000
+The has joins is what takes the most time, and the total cost is 3092626926820.33.

 We optimise the query by adding multiple indexes:
 * On `collision_severity` of `Collisions`